-Computers and the Internet, perhaps more than any other technology, have transformed society over the past 75 years, with dramatic increases in human productivity; an explosion of options for news, entertainment, and communication; and fundamental breakthroughs in almost every branch of science and engineering.
+Computers and the Internet, perhaps more than any other technologies, have transformed society over the past 75 years, with dramatic increases in human productivity; an explosion of options for news, entertainment, and communication; and fundamental breakthroughs in almost every branch of science and engineering.
 Social Context provides the foundation for all other SP knowledge units, especially Professional Ethics.
-Also see cross-referencing with HCI and NC Knowledge Areas.
+Also see cross-referencing with Human-Computer Interaction (HCI) and Networking and Communication (NC) Knowledge Areas.